web-slate/frontend-papers/HTML5/main.md

 1. XHTML is a combination of HTML and XML (Extensible Markup Language).
 1. XHTML using XML rules to mark up everything correctly, which results in "well-formed" documents.
 1. XML is designed to describe data, and HTML is designed to display data.

+### 4. What is DHTML or what is HTML 4?
+1. DHTML stands for Dynamic HTML.
+1. DHTML is the art of combining HTML, JavaScript, DOM, and CSS which is supported in HTML4.0 and From HTML4.0 supports DHTML